-Although the marketing landscape has evolved, banners have remained a staple for advertising.
+Although the marketing landscape has evolved, banners have remained a staple of advertising.
 Whether you’re aiming to attract new customers, or in need of an affordable way to market your brand; printed banners are an easy option with many practical benefits you can utilise.

 Planning is easy as pie.
 Before writing, create a brainstorm, and jot down what the purpose of your advertising banner is.
 For example, how and in what setting will it be used?; what are you trying to convey to each passerby?

 Keep the benefits central to your personalised banners.
 This shows potential customers what they gain from your service.
 Imagine a cookbook that is promoted with 100 recipes.
 This is useful, but unlikely to entice a consumer’s curiosity.
 However, an advertisement for delicious, home-cooked and nutritious recipes you can make within 30 minutes after a long day at work, is more persuasive, simply because it explains on your advertising banner what you stand to gain.

 Keeping text short and snappy will boast more results, so no need to overwhelm with too much exposition.
 A banner is often the first impression, and what’s more charming, a witty one liner or heaps of information?
 Remember additional details can be explained to those interested later through brochures, leaflets or conversation, but this is only possible if you have their attention first.

 Keep your contact details close, but make sure they’re on your banner too!
 If you’re at an event, and need to network and don’t get a chance to speak to all the attendees, including your best form of contact on your banner means the difference between 10 and 20 new inquiries.
 This could be a bold email address or phone number, or your business's social media handles at the bottom of your banner.

 .
 Innovation can flow from a number of strategies, so get creative when you print a banner with these tips; here’s what to keep in mind: